stolt45/heroku-buildpack-ruby-with-sqlite3/README.md

 -----
 * ZIP code and city name database
 * Monthly average temperature and precipitation record for past 100 years
-* Blog that is updated by only one site owner
+* Blog that is updated by only one site owner (update blog locally and deploy it every time)

 Not proper application example